 Pollution:

-Urban development activities can transport excess nutrients to wetlands.
+Urban development activities can transport excess nutrients to wetlands and uplands.
 Though they’re naturally rich in nutrients, an overabundance can cause imbalances that make the ecosystems less resilient against nuisance weeds, harmful algal blooms, and other environmental threats.

 Climate change: